Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Introduction

 \section{Introduction}

-Quantum technology has experienced a rapid development in the past decades and has the potential to solve some classically intractable problems.
+Quantum technology has experienced rapid development in the past decades and has the potential to solve some classically intractable problems.
 Its contributions are still in the early stage, as current so-called Noisy Intermediate-Scale Quantum (NISQ) devices can only handle simple, small-sized algorithms considering they are limited by size and noise.
-They also encompass additional hardware constraints such as low qubit connectivity, reduced supported gate set, and limitations related to classical-control resources.
-Quantum algorithms, usually represented as quantum circuits, are hardware-agnostic; that is, when described they do not take hardware restrictions into account.
-To execute such algorithms (quantum circuits) on a quantum processor, they need to be modified to fulfil the processor limitations through a process called mapping.
+They also encompass additional hardware constraints such as low qubit connectivity, reduced supported gate set, and limitations related to classical-control resources, which makes it even more difficult to execute a quantum circuit on these processors successfully.

+Quantum algorithms, usually represented as quantum circuits, are hardware-agnostic; that is, when described, they do not consider hardware restrictions.
+To execute such algorithms (quantum circuits) on a quantum processor, they must be modified to fulfill the processor's limitations through a process called quantum circuit mapping.
 The quantum circuit mapper, which is part of the compiler, is then at the core of the full-stack quantum computing system, connecting algorithms with quantum devices \cite{bandic2022full}.
-The mapping of quantum circuits is a clear example of system co-design \cite{bandic2022full,tomesh2021quantum, https://doi.org/10.48550/arxiv.2105.07127}, where processor and circuit properties should be both considered during the algorithm execution to maximize its overall success rate.
-System co-design is an absolute necessity to efficiently deal with the limited and error-prone resources imposed by the NISQ era.

-So far, most of the quantum circuit mapping techniques only focus on hardware properties \cite{lao2021timing,tannu2019not}.
-However, some works have already pointed out the importance of also considering algorithm characteristics \cite{https://doi.org/10.48550/arxiv.2108.02099}.
-A more in-depth profiling of quantum circuits, which includes characteristics of the qubit interaction graph (shows how two-qubit gates are distributed among pairs of qubits) and the quantum instruction dependency graph (represents relations between gates in the circuit) \cite{bandic2022full}, could be significant for: i) having a deeper understanding on why specific algorithms have higher fidelity than others when being run on a particular processor using a specific mapping technique; ii) helping predict the mapping performance for additional circuits with similar properties, without actually running them on device, and therefore guide recommending an adequate mapper and device to use and iii) developing application-driven mapping techniques.